thearkabanerjee/arkaquiz/README.md

 # arkaquiz

-> Just a fun NodeJS CLI game for the terminal
+> Just a fun NodeJS CLI game for the terminal with a few programming questions

 ## Why arkaquiz